openstack/cinder/doc/source/configuration/block-storage/drivers/ceph-rbd-volume-driver.rst

    cinderlib) is aligned with the Ceph server version.
 Mixing server and client versions is *unsupported* and may lead to anomalous behavior.

-   The minimum requirements for using Ceph with Hyper-V are Ceph Pacific and Windows Server 2016.

 RADOS
 ~~~~~